6 Areas Where Employees Should Have Cyber Awareness Training

 Network Security

-Independent WiFi and network devices should be restricted or eliminated.
+Restrict or eliminate independent WiFi and network devices.
 This includes independent “hot spot” connections, routers, printers with WiFi direct printing ability, IoT devices like smart speakers, cameras, doorbells, and other unprotected devices that connect to the company network or WiFi.

 Documentation

-This is often a task that is difficult for internal teams to develop on their own, so engaging an experienced security consultant like Lighthouse Integrations to help develop the processes, policies and documents can help accelerate the organization to a higher level of business maturity.
-As a managed service provider, we can set up and train staff on identity authentication, single sign on and password management systems.
+This is often a task that is difficult for internal teams to develop on their own.
+Hiring an experienced security consultant like us to aid in developing processes, policies, and documents can expedite business maturity.
+As a managed service provider, we can establish and educate staff on identity authentication, single sign-on, and password management systems.

 Summary

 In conclusion, the importance of cybersecurity training for employees cannot be overstated.
-By educating employees on the key areas of cybersecurity, businesses can significantly reduce the risk of cyber attacks and protect sensitive information and systems.
+Employee education in cybersecurity reduces cyberattack risks, safeguarding sensitive information and systems.
 Additionally, implementing best practices, such as maintaining privacy and network security, will further enhance the security of the organization.